 Jem is a doctoral student at La Trobe university with an abiding interest in finding out what he doesn’t yet know.
 Jem has coordinated Indigenous perspectives: past and present and is also in charge of the admin side of the MFU

 Phoebe Bond works in climate change adaptation at Melbourne Uni.
-She enjoys organising events and writing fiction and feature articles.
-Her latest article – on how we label ourselves sexually – will be published in Archer Magazine in November.
-Phoebe is currently programming MFU’s course on Love and Sex in the 21st Century – scheduled for early 2014.
+She enjoys organising events and writing.
+Her latest article – on how we label ourselves sexually – was published in Archer Magazine.
+Phoebe is programming MFU’s course on Love and Sex in the 21st Century.

 Seb Prowse is Operations Manager at the Wheeler Centre for Books, Writing and Ideas, and a former Coordinator of the New International Bookshop at Trades Hall.
 Despite all that, his abiding passions are sport and electronic music.
 Seb is coordinating MFU’s course On Drugs.

 Stephanie Downes works on medieval English and French literature.
 Based at the University of Melbourne since 2012, she has taught and researched in London, Paris and Sydney.
 She is currently funded by the ARC Centre of Excellence for the History of Emotions.